Most people are. Consider arch length, personal preference, and width to choose your size.Arch length

 Now stand and wriggle your feet forward a little in the sandals, to a comfortable position.
 If you have to move your foot so far forward in the sandal to be comfortable that there's a large space behind your heel, say more than a quarter of an inch, the sandals might be too long.

 Now slowly take a good-size step.
 When your weight on the trailing foot is on your toes, with the sandal bent at the ball of the foot, freeze and observe.
-Your toes on the trailing foot should ideally approach the toe rim at the front of the sandal, or touch it gently.
-If your toes are crawling out over the rim at that point, or pushing hard against it, the sandals are probably too short.
+Your toes on the trailing foot should approach the toe rim at the front of the sandal, or touch it gently.
+If they are over the rim at that point, or pushing hard against it, the sandals are probably too short.

 Tip: All shoes feel shorter as you break them in because they develop a curl, like the bottom of a rocking chair.
 That's why we like to see a little space at the heel and toe when a sandal is new, so it will feel comfortable after it's broken in, with room for your toes to reach out and help you balance when your weight is on them.Confirm

-We're also glad to consult with you by phone between noon and 4 pm, Monday through Saturday.
+We're also glad to consult with you by phone during store hours.

-p.s.
-Birkenstock shoes and sandals have more arch support than other shoes.
-When new, those arch supports rarely line up just right with anyone's feet.
+P.S.
+Birkenstock shoes and sandals have more arch support than other brands.
+When new, those arch supports rarely line up just right.
 With time, however, the warmth and pressure of your feet let the arches conform more and more perfectly.
 It might take a couple of weeks, so break them in gradually.
 Maybe start with an hour the first day, then longer periods until they're so comfortable you'll want to wear them all the time.
-Tip: If your sandals don't break in before your patience wears out, call us.
-We know some tricks. :)
+If your sandals don't break in before your patience wears out, visit or call.
+We know some tricks. 😊